tquintas/ComediasThesis/README.md

 ---

 ### Getting started
 Firstly, to use the contents of this repository, you have to clone the repository to a custom folder, connect the Arduino to the computer and hit the reset button, and create all the folders and aliases needed.
-You can do that running the command:
+You can do that running the commands:

         cd <custom_folder>
         git clone https://github.com/tquintas/ComediasThesis.git